 - difficulty breathing, seeing, or speaking

-Your doctor or other healthcare professional will be able to tell whether there’s cause for concern and can send you for more tests to determine the exact cause.
+Your doctor or other healthcare professional will be able to tell whether there’s reason for concern and can send you for more tests to determine the exact cause.
 In many cases, the first step will be a noninvasive ultrasound.
-This test can show an image of your veins, which can help your doctor make a diagnosis.
+This test will show an image of your veins, which can help your doctor make a diagnosis.